 This coverage, which usually runs a few dollars a day, covers you for things like medical expenses, ambulance costs and provides an accidental death benefit.
 If you have your own medical insurance or if you have Personal Injury Protection (PIP) on your auto insurance, you are already covered for these expenses, so coverage is unnecessary.

-If you need life insurance, hopefully you also already have it, so paying for the accidental death insurance is also not needed.
+If you need life insurance, you, hopefully, already have it so paying for the accidental death insurance is not needed.

 Personal Effects Coverage (PEC)

 Having something stolen from your rental car is never fun but it does happen, and more often than you would like to think.
 The usual personal effects coverage offered from the rental car companies will cover you for up to $500 per person and $1,500 per instance.

 If you have homeowners or renters insurance, you already have coverage for your personal property, even when you’re traveling.
 If something gets stolen from your rental car, you’ll still need to meet the deductible on the policy.
 So if the only thing stolen from the car is an inexpensive digital camera it usually won’t be worth even making a claim.
 Beware that there is often a maximum amount per item so if you’re traveling with, or own, anything really expensive (like jewelry) you may need to tell your insurance company and pay a little extra just to insure that item.

 PEC coverage from the car rental company runs only a few dollars a day but the coverage is very limited.
 Five hundred dollars of coverage seems like a lot but if your $1500 camera is stolen from your car, you’re still going to have to pay a bunch of cash out of pocket to replace it.
 This coverage is also secondary so if you want to use it, you’ll still need to make a claim on your own insurance first, if you have any, and then the PEC coverage will pay for whatever amount that isn’t covered.